-- The nature and the long-term prognosis of their disability.
+- Nature and the long-term prognosis of their disability.

 - The value and type of assets you wish to place in the Trust.

-- The needs of your child, for example, where they may live, who will care for them, and how this will be funded.
+- Logistics, such as where your child may live, who will care for them, and how this will be funded.

 - The needs of other family members.

 Specialists in working with families and carers of disabled children and helping them plan effectively for the future.